NoraGibson/artTOOLS/README.md

 artTOOLS is a collection of tools to inspire creativity.
 # artTOOLS

 **artTOOLS** is a collection of small, browser-based tools designed to inspire creativity and artistic exploration.
-Each tool is made collaboratively with AI, and built using HTML and JavaScript, and is meant to be lightweight, accessible, and usable across devices.
+Each tool is made collaboratively with AI, and built using Python, HTML and/or JavaScript, and is meant to be lightweight, accessible, and usable across devices.

 ## ✨ Current Tools